Port of Dar es Salaam: Colonial period

 The city owes its existence to the port at Dar es Salaam.
 The city began its development in 1862 by the Sultan of Zanzibar Majid bin Said as an alternative port to the ports of Bagamoyo and Zanzibar; however, after his death the project was scrapped.
 It was not resumed until the German East Africa Company began to rebuild the city in 1887.
 The Germans had already completed the Usambara Railway from the Port of Tanga and began constructing the new Tanzanian Central Line from their new capital to the port of Dar es Salaam.

 After World War I the British took over Tanganyika and maintained their capital in the city.
 Economic activity continued through the early 20th century and through World War II, centralised around the city and this facilitated expansion of the port.
 After Tanganyika gained its independence the city retained its position as the commercial capital.

 Apartheid South Africa

 Due to the Apartheid South Africa government many land-locked Southern African countries such as Zambia, Zimbabwe and Malawi that had relied on South African ports turned to the Port of Dar es Salaam.
 This facilitated the construction of the TAZARA Railway, TANZAM highway and the Malawi corridor link.
 The port provides a gateway for Zambian copper exports and Malawian tobacco exports, furthermore it provides a vital lifeline for fuel imports.

 Present operations

 An aerial view of Dar es Salaam Port.

 With the continually growing economies in the region the reliance of dar port increased drastically.
 The port saw an average of 10% annual growth of cargo traffic from 2003 onwards which complemented the rapid growth of the city of Dar es Salaam.

 The port has faced increased criticism of inefficiencies and corruption and has seen increased international pressure.

+In October 2023 the Tanzania Ports Authority signed a 30-year concession granting the Dubai-based operator DP World the right to operate and modernise the multi-purpose port.
+DP World, which took over operations in April 2024, committed to invest more than US$250 million over the first five years, and the authorities reported reduced vessel waiting times and higher container throughput following the handover.